Post-Baccalaureate Certificate of Advanced Studies in Women's Health Physical Therapy

 Graduates from foreign universities should see Office of International Education for more information.

-Applicants for the Baylor-TWU Women’s Health Physical Therapy Residency must first
+Applicants for the Baylor Scott & White Institute for Rehabilitation and Texas Woman’s University Women’s Health Residency must first

-- Contact Valerie L Bobb, PT,DPT, WCS, ATC - Director of the Baylor-TWU WH residency program
+- Contact Valerie L Bobb, PT,DPT, WCS, ATC - Director of the BSWIR-TWU WH residency program

 A Certificate from TWU School of Physical Therapy implies mastery of the knowledge and skills in the certificate area.
 Therefore, in addition to the Graduate School requirement that students who enroll in graduate courses must maintain a 3.0 GPA on all graduate-level courses taken at TWU, only one course where a C was earned will be applied toward the Certificate of Advanced Studies in Women’s Health Physical Therapy.
 Course selection is based on self-assessment of advanced clinical competencies in consultation with the Coordinator of Post Professional Studies, Dallas.